VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ### 6. (Bonus task) Modify the drag force prescription
 Let's extend the drag force prescription to include the density gradient of the envelope.
-Implement the drag force prescription from [MacLeod & Ramirez-Ruiz (2015)](https://doi.org/10.1088/0004-637X/803/1/41) in the `run-star-extras.f90` file.
+Implement the drag force prescription from [MacLeod & Ramirez-Ruiz (2015)](https://doi.org/10.1088/0004-637X/803/1/41) in the `run_star_extras.f90` file.
 The drag force is given by
 $$
  F_\mathrm{drag} = \pi R_\mathrm{a}^2 v_\mathrm{rel}^2\rho(c_1 + c_2 \epsilon_\rho + c_3 \epsilon_\rho^2)
 $$
 with $\epsilon_\rho = H_P/R_\mathrm{a}$ the ratio of the local pressure scale height and the accretion radius.
-The pre-factors are $c_i = (1.91791946, −1.52814698, 0.75992092)$.
+The pre-factors are $(c_1, c_2, c_3) = (1.91791946, −1.52814698, 0.75992092)$.
 This prescription is only valid for supersonic motion.
 For subsonic motion, we will continue using to the current implementation.
 Try to implement it such that there is a smooth transition for $0.9 < \mathcal{M} < 1.1$ between the two prescriptions.

 {{< details title="Hint 1" closed="true" >}}
 You need to get the local pressure scale height.
-This is stored in the `star-info` structure.
+This is stored in the `star_info` structure.
 Have a look at `$MESA_DIR/star_data/public/star_data_step_work.inc` and try to find the correct name for it.
 If you cannot find it, have a look at hint 2.
 {{< /details >}}

 {{< details title="Hint 2" closed="true" >}}